-The lack of some important boundary conditions makes long term planning of Norwegian HPC investments a rather uncertain proposition at this point in time.
+The lack of some important boundary conditions makes long term planning of Norwegian HPC investments a rather uncertain proposition.
 One problem is that political decisions need to be made in a number of areas.
-An example of this is the question of data repositories.
-Should there be one nationally specialized site for this, or should each user have to fend for herself.
-The optimum is probably somewhere between these two extremes, but so far the problem has been solved on a case by case basis as the needs arise, which may not give the best overall solution.
-Another politically difficult question is the extent to which one may deviate from an equipartitioning of resources between the major sites of the system.
+An example is the extent to which one may deviate from an equipartitioning of resources between the major sites of the system.
 This question needs to be considered in the light of both competence (what is the minimum amount of HPC required at a site to maintain competence?) and financing (can we expect an institution to contribute towards investment at another site?)
 To provide a basis for decisions on questions such as these requires discussions both with the site managers (IT directors) and the institutions.

-The question of financing also points to another difficulty in Norwegian HPC planning: Because of the rather minimal resources provided, the development has at times been driven by opportunity rather than strategy.
+The question of financing also points to another difficulty in Norwegian HPC planning.
+For nearly ten years the annual budget for high performance computing has been held nearly constant at approximately 22 mill.
+NOK.
+As a consequence the development of the HPC infrastructure has at times been driven more by opportunity rather than strategy.
 This is somewhat connected to the question of flexibility in procurements.
 In order to obtain an advantageous bargaining position, both with local institutions and with vendors, it is desirable to have rather large degree of freedom in procurement processes.
-However, this may end up with purchases that are cost efficient, but perhaps not strategically optimal.
-One example would be where it would be strategically wise to buy a capability machine, but where the best buy economically turns out to be a capacity system.
+However, this may lead to purchases that are cost efficient, but not necessarily strategically optimal.
 Thus, there is a need for making long term priorities and sticking to them as financing may have to be spread over more than one year.
 A further complication is that hardware being by far the most expensive items also has a dimensioning effect on the other activities.